-(slight side note: Mr Kimber your maths classes were excellent)
+(Slight side note: Mr Kimber, your maths classes were excellent.)

 Growth versus sustainability - scale

-The current trend in business today is to immediately ask the question "how do you scale?".
+The current trend in business today is to immediately ask the question, "How do you scale?"
 I still haven't worked out if I want to scale it or not.
-Maybe it is enough that we have an FI Business School that helps 1000 people each year in person for free forever?
+Maybe it is enough that we have an FI business school that helps 1000 people each year in person for free forever?

 Maybe scale would come from putting the courses online and giving them all away for free?
 This is something I haven't figured out yet but would love your ideas on.
-I have built PopUp Business School by just wanting to do cool stuff and we figure the rest out on the way.
+I have built Rebel Business School by just wanting to do cool stuff and we figure the rest out on the way.
 My current plan is to get one up and running and figure out the rest on the journey!

 The FI Business School

 I would love your help please.
-Tell what I am not seeing, tell me where this could go wrong, tell me what you would do if you would me!
+Tell what I am not seeing, tell me where this could go wrong, tell me what you would do if you were me!
 Write me ideas, thoughts and comments.

 I would love your help strengthening the idea and helping me think it through please.
 Write me a comment below and let me know what you think.